Petri dish with green plant sprout and small seeds.

 Organelle Biology, Biotechnology and Molecular Ecophysiology

-The new knowledge acquired about gene expression and its control in both the organelles and the nucleus is continuously integrated into the Department’s applied research projects in genetic engineering, experimental genome evolution, biotechnology and synthetic biology.
+The new knowledge generated and the new technologies developed are integrated into the Department’s applied research projects in genetic engineering, experimental genome evolution, biotechnology and synthetic biology.

-Director of Department 3: Organelle Biology, Biotechnology and Molecular Ecophysiology
+Director of Department: Organelle Biology, Biotechnology and Molecular Ecophysiology [more]

-The overarching goal of the research in the group "Organelle Biology and Biotechnology" led by Prof. Dr. Ralph Bock is to obtain a systems-level understanding of chloroplast function in the context of the genetic and metabolic networks operating in plant cells.
+The overarching goal of the research group led by Prof. Dr. Ralph Bock is to obtain a systems-level understanding of chloroplast and mitochondrial function in the context of the genetic and metabolic networks operating in plant cells. [more]

 Go to Editor View